 StickK popularized the idea of the anti-charity as a commitment device.
-Another Beeminder competitor, Aherk, offers to publish embarrassing photos of you on Facebook to ensure you don’t fall prey to akrasia.
+Another [Update: former] Beeminder competitor, Aherk, offers to publish embarrassing photos of you on Facebook to ensure you don’t fall prey to akrasia.
 Another clever idea — proposed by Jennifer Hamon on Akratics Anonymous — is to set up a script to automatically delete important files if you don’t keep making progress on a writing project.

 I hate all those ideas.